ledlaux/pikoPD/docs/manual.md

 When you place a finger or an object in front of the sensor (within a few millimeters), the IR light reflects off the object and hits the receiver.
 The sensor then outputs a voltage based on how much light was reflected.
 Since the CNY70 is produced by multiple manufacturers, many wiring variations and tutorials are available online.

 To use this sensor in a PD patch, connect its output to an ADC pin and add `[r cny @hv_param]` object.

+# Project configuration

+- Hardware configuration is done by adjusting the `board.json` file
+- The `[send]` and `[receive]` object names in the Pure Data patch **must exactly match** (case-sensitive) the **name** defined in `board.json`.
+- Check for the correct `@hv_param` argument for you PD objects.
+- You can rename sends and receives as you wish.
+Currently, there is no enforced naming convention.
+- There’s no need to remove objects from board.json.
+The script automatically includes only objects present in the patch and ignores unconnected.
+- Verify the correct pin configuration (e.g., **pin 1 corresponds to GPIO1**).
+- **If you change board or MIDI mode in `board.json` and encounter compile-time errors, remove the project build folder or rename project in the command to rebuild files.**
+- Tested on **macOS**.
+- If something does not work as expected on your system, please open a [GitHub issue](https://github.com/ledlaux/pikoPD/issues).

 # Polyphonic input